-Most search engines including Google take help of social networking websites like Facebook, Twitter, Google+ etc. to determine what reactions a webpage is getting from real users.
-When you like a link on Facebook, or retweet your favourite blog post on Twitter, or give a post you liked a +1 that means you liked the post, right?
+Most search engines including Google take the help of social networking websites like Facebook, Twitter, Google+, etc. to determine what reactions a webpage is getting from real users.
+When you like a link on Facebook, or retweet your favorite blog post on Twitter, or give a post you liked a +1 that means you liked the post, right?
 Search engines these days give posts with good social reactions more priority in SERPs.
-A bonus would be an increased traffic from those social networking sites for your content.
+A bonus would be increased traffic from those social networking sites for your content.
 You can implement social sharing buttons on your website and get those advantages.

 20. Review and optimize your theme

 This is more important for you if you’re using a not-so-popular free theme.
 But even paid ones costing more than a hundred bucks can have complicated code, which is bad for site performance and SEO.
 There’s not much you can do if you’re not a techie guy, but if you are, you can tell if your theme is performance-oriented or not by just taking a look at its code.
 A highly feature-rich theme that makes more queries to the server while loading a page isn’t suited for a site that doesn’t need that level of functionality.
 If you love your theme and it’s fairly good except in a few areas, you can patch it up according to your requirements or have a developer do it for you.

 According to an article from backlinks, Google gives an edge to responsive sites in searches from mobile devices (the 74th point).
 Responsive themes result in overall better user experience.
 I prefer responsive themes because I get pretty much the same layout and site experience across all my devices.
 You might want to switch to a responsive theme to improve user experience as well as SEO on your WordPress blog.
 Default WordPress themes like Twenty Eleven, Twenty Twelve, and the upcoming Twenty Thirteen are all responsive designs that provide great foundations to custom themes.